Battle of the Berlin Outposts and Boulder City: Berlin Outposts (7-20 July)

 The recapture of East Berlin enabled the last of the Turkish troops to withdraw, completing the relief of the US 25th Infantry Division.
 The 11th Marines resumed its normal mission of direct support of the 1st Marine Division, as did the 1st Tank Battalion.

 Regaining Outpost East Berlin on 8 July, which coincided with the resumption of truce negotiations at Panmunjom, did not end the PVA pressure on the Marines.
 After dark on the 8th, Colonel Glenn C. Funk, who had assumed command of the 7th Marines on 27 March, moved a platoon from the regiment's 3rd Battalion and four M46 Patton tanks into position to strengthen the MLR.
 The tanks had just arrived at Hill 126, an outcropping just to the rear of the battle line, when the Marines heard the sound of trucks from beyond PVA lines.
 From the hilltop, the M-46s directed 90mm fire against known PVA positions, and the noise of truck motors ended.
 PVA troops, who meanwhile had advanced from the assembly area on Vegas, probed Outpost Berlin and struck a stronger blow against East Berlin.
 Fighting raged for almost two hours before fire from mortars, artillery and tanks forced the PVA to break off the action at about 03:15 on 9 July.
-After Lt.
-Col. Cereghino's Marines ended this latest threat to East Berlin, the PVA remained content to jab at the division rather than try for a knockout.
+After Cereghino's Marines ended this latest threat to East Berlin, the PVA remained content to jab at the division rather than try for a knockout.
 Entire days might pass during which Marine aerial or ground observers and patrols saw few, if any, signs of the PVA who seemed to be improving their tunnels and bunkers instead of venturing out of them to mount an attack.
 The Marines still underwent sporadic shelling, but the bombardments did not approach in ferocity those of 8 and 9 July.
 Mines for a time proved deadlier than artillery and mortars, as on 12 July when these weapons killed four Marines and wounded eight.
 At least one minefield contained a new type of Russian-designed weapon that could be detonated by pressure or with a trip wire.
 Most of the fields employed mines familiar to the Marines, types that may have been newly planted or perhaps had lain dormant under the frozen ground and become deadly when the weather grew warmer and the earth softer.